-Cosmetology Theory 4 continues to cover all aspects of hairdressing including advanced styling, hair coloring, perming, hair straightening, anatomy, histology, job interviews and salon management.
-Students prepare for the written State Board Exam and file an application to take the State Board Exam.
-Students who pass this exam will receive their operator's license which will enable them to work in a hair salon.
-Seniors will continue using the Milady Pro Software to prepare for the written portion of their state board exam.
+Cosmetology Theory 4 continues to cover all aspects of Cosmetology including advanced styling, hair coloring, chemical texture services, anatomy, histology, job interviews and salon management.
+Upon completion of the mandated 1000 hours, students will file an application to take the required State Board Examination.
+Students who pass this exam will receive their Cosmetology license which will enable them to work in the hair, skin and nail industry.